PowerCommands/KubernetesTutorials/PowerCommandsClient/README.md

 kubectl apply -f bootcamp-01-deployment.yaml kubectl apply -f bootcamp-01-deployment.yaml
 ```
-You could do the same thing with the Dashboard tutorial, using the same command, but different name (witch reflects the directory name).
+You could do the same thing with the Dashboard tutorial, using the same command, but different name (which reflects the directory name).
 ```
 publish --name dashboard
 ```